cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Experiments

-Due to the large size of raw Tencent Video\footnote{https://v.qq.com/} dataset \cite{zhang2022}, we only sample requests from $1,000$ UDs in a particular city over 30 days.
-There are $20,999$ of unique videos with more than $222K$ requests in total.
+We mainly conduct experiments on two datasets to verify the performance of our approach: (1) \textbf{\textit{Tencent (TC) Dataset}.} Due to the large size of Tencent Video\footnote{https://v.qq.com/} Dataset in~\cite{zhang2022}, we only sample requests from $1,000$ UDs in a particular city over 30 days.
+There are $20,999$ unique videos with more than $222K$ requests in total.
+Each request record in our dataset is represented by the metadata $<$UserID, VideoID, TIME, VideoType, Size$>$.
 We split the entire dataset into two subsets based on the date.
 The first subset is used to initialize the online video system containing requests in the first 12 days.
 The second subset contains requests for the rest of 18 days, which is used for testing.
+(2) \textbf{\textit{MovieLens Dataset},} which is generated with the MovieLens 25M (ML-25M) Dataset~\cite{movieLens}, a public video rating dataset.
+We use the user-video rating time as the time when the video is played by a user.
+Due to the extreme sparsity of the rating time of the MovieLens Dataset, the time span of the MovieLens Dataset is scaled down to 30 days.
+We also sample 1,000 users from ML-25M for experiments to test the performance of our algorithm.
+There are a total of $158K$ viewing records in the sampled dataset related to 10,002 videos.
+This dataset is also split into two subsets based on the date, the same as the first dataset.
+We provide the detailed information of these two datasets in Appendix~\ref{appendix: dataset}.